 About Anne Braithwaite Mediation

-For the first time in the history of family mediation in this country, there is now a designation recognized across all the member organisations of the Family Mediation Council for mediators who have gained a status as mediators beyond passing the basic foundation training.
+There is a designation recognized across all the member organisations of the FMC for mediators who have gained a status as mediators beyond passing the basic foundation training.
 That designation is FMC Accredited Family Mediator (FMCA).
-Both Vanessa and Anne hold the FMCA designation.
+Anne holds the FMCA designation.

-Both Vanessa and Anne offer workplace as well as family mediation.
-Also the skills needed for family mediation are equally applicable to the resolution of any inter-personal disputes such as contested wills or where business partners or shareholders have fallen out.
+Anne offers workplace as well as family mediation.
+Also the skills needed for family mediation are applicable to the resolution of any inter-personal disputes such as contested wills or where business partners or shareholders have fallen out.

-Historically, Anne spent over 26 years as a family solicitor with a special interest in financial issues prior to setting up Anne Braithwaite Mediation Chambers.
-Before establishing her own company, Anne was a director of Lupton Fawcett LLP and head of its Leeds family department, Family Partners.
-An active member of Resolution, a national organisation of family lawyers committed to non-confrontational divorce, separation and other family issues, Anne acted as its national treasurer from 2004 to 2010 and was a member of its national committee from 2002 to 2011.
+As a divorce lawyer Anne had a special interest in financial issues.
+Before establishing her own company, Anne was a director of Lupton Fawcett LLP and head of its Leeds family department.
+At the time an active member of Resolution, a national organisation of family lawyers committed to non-confrontational divorce, separation and other family issues, Anne acted as its national treasurer from 2004 to 2010 and was a member of its national committee from 2002 to 2011.
 She is a mediation supervisor for Resolution and also for the FMA.

-Anne and Vanessa are both qualified to carry out MIAMs and are passionate about the benefits which mediation offers to separating and separated couples.
-Drawing on their different, but equally experienced backgrounds, Anne and Vanessa have wide-ranging expertise in the mediation process and are exceptionally well-placed to deal with even the most complex of cases.
-As a client, you can expect a highly professional service at all times and one that comes with just the right balance of sensitivity and practicality to lead all parties to a successful outcome.
+Being FMCA, Anne is qualified to carry out MIAMs and to sign court forms.
+Anne is passionate about the benefits which mediation offers to separating and separated couples.
+Drawing on her experience both as a mediator and as a lawyer, Anne has wide-ranging expertise in the mediation process and is well-placed to deal with even the most complex of cases.
+As a client, you can expect a highly professional service at all times and one that comes with just the right balance of sensitivity and practicality.

-In workplace issues, Vanessa and Anne are committed to the benefits of the early resolution of conflict in the workplace before individual positions become entrenched and believe that mediation is a particularly effective way to achieve this.
-We also believe that training line managers and human resources teams to use mediation techniques is a good way to resolve issues before they go too far.
-We can provide tailor made in house workshops for managers and human resources teams.
+In workplace issues, Anne is committed to the benefits of the early resolution of conflict in the workplace before individual positions become entrenched and believes that mediation is a particularly effective way to achieve this.